Magneto (film character): Early life

-Due to the events of X-Men: Days of Future Past, the X-Men film series branches off into two separate timelines starting in 1973.
+Original Earth-10005 variant

 In the original timeline, Lehnsherr and Xavier together later convince the young Jean Grey, a mutant girl of incredible power, to enroll for the Xavier School for Gifted Youngsters.
 Some time before the events of X-Men (2000), Magneto discovers that Hans von Shank, a Nazi war criminal whom he recognizes as one of his chief tormentors in Auschwitz, is still alive and imprisoned; he breaks into the old man's prison cell to kill him, but Xavier shows up and talks him out of it.
 However, Magneto's "mercy" is merely a ruse, as he secretly sends his lackey Sabretooth out to kill the man anyway shortly after.
-In the 2000 film, Magneto has Mystique capture Senator Robert Kelly, a vehement hater of mutants, and subject him to a massive dose of electromagnetic radiation which mutates him and later, unbeknownst to Magneto, kills him.
+In the 2000 film, Magneto has Mystique and Toad capture Senator Robert Kelly, a vehement hater of mutants, and subject him to a massive dose of electromagnetic radiation which mutates him and later, unbeknownst to Magneto, kills him.
 This is merely Magneto's trial for a greater plan of mutating many of the world's heads of state at an international meeting on Ellis Island.
 The massive expenditure of his mutant powers necessary to power his machine for this purpose would kill Magneto, so he instead attempts to use the young mutant Rogue to channel his powers, which would kill her in his place.
-When the X-Men try to explain to Magneto that his plan will actually kill the world leaders, turning the whole world against mutants, he refuses to listen, but his plan is foiled by Logan and the X-Men, and Magneto is imprisoned in a specifically built prison of plastics.
+When the X-Men try to explain to Magneto that his plan will actually kill the world leaders, turning the whole world against mutants, he refuses to listen, but his plan is foiled by Wolverine and the X-Men, and Magneto is imprisoned in a specifically built prison of plastics.

 In the sequel X2 (2003), Magneto is still a prisoner and is forced by the mutant-hating colonel and military scientist William Stryker to tell what he knows about Cerebro and Xavier's operations.
 Shortly after, Xavier visits him in his cell in person, but Stryker betrays Xavier and has him sedated and captured.
 Not long after, Magneto escapes after Mystique injects a security guard with excess iron.
 In order to stop Stryker, he and Mystique joins forces with the X-Men to save his old friend Xavier from Stryker's forces.
 They raid Stryker's military base, neutralizing the soldiers there.
 Stryker nearly succeeds in having his mutant illusionist son Jason trick Xavier into killing the world's mutant population with a specifically built copy of Cerebro, but Magneto is immune to their telepathic powers due to his helmet and stops Jason, only to have Mystique trick Jason to force Xavier to "kill all humans" instead.
-The X-Men stop this, but Magneto then leaves and traps Stryker with metal chains and leave him to drown upon the rupture of a nearby dam.
+The X-Men stop this, but Magneto then leaves and traps Stryker with metal chains and leaves him to drown upon the rupture of a nearby dam.